-The original series has lived long and prospered, spawning a cartoon series, numerous feature films, a multitude of spin-offs (Next Generation, Deep Space Nine, Discovery) and a novelty single.
-Altogether now, “there’s Klingons on the starboard bow!”
+The original series has lived long and prospered, spawning a cartoon series, numerous feature films and a multitude of spin-offs (Next Generation, Deep Space Nine, Discovery and more).

 Doctor Who (1963 – Present)

 Originally renowned for its wobbly sets, wobbly plastic monsters and even wobblier acting; Doctor Who had generations of kids hiding behind the sofa before the show went on hiatus in 1986 after 26 years on air.
-Now given a new lease of life after Chris Ecclestone took over the role in 2005, the time-travelling exploits of the rogue Time Lord from the planet of Gallifrey are as popular as ever.
+Now, given a new lease of life after Christopher Eccleston took over the role in 2005, the time-travelling exploits of the rogue Time Lord from the planet of Gallifrey are as popular as ever.

 This is thanks largely to the Doctor’s powers of regeneration and the incredibly popular incarnation played by David Tennant.
-The collective Whovian gasps could be heard the world over when it was announced that Jodie Whittaker would become the 13th Doctor.
+If you’re going to watch a Doctor Who era, you should definitely watch the David Tennant years.

 Black Mirror (2011 – Present)

 Created by Joss Whedon after the huge success of Buffy The Vampire Slayer, the single series was followed by a movie Serenity in 2005 but proved to be a box-office failure.
-Despite this, the show has built a huge cult following and a reboot is being vaunted.
+Despite this, the show has built a huge cult following.

-A gritty, big-budget remake of the classic Glen A. Larson ‘70s production, Battlestar Galatica still pitched the last survivors of the human race against the evil Cylons but got rid of the “robot dog” called Muffit (played by a chimpanzee named Evolution in the original, fact fans).
+A gritty, big-budget remake of the classic Glen A. Larson ‘70s production, Battlestar Galactica still pitched the last survivors of the human race against the evil Cylons but got rid of the “robot dog” called Muffit (played by a chimpanzee named Evolution in the original, fact).